 What about foreign bank accounts and foreign asset reporting?

 In addition to civil tax matters--that is, IRS Audits and IRS tax collection matters, as well as more serious tax matters such as IRS criminal investigations, Mr. Arvin is also sometimes called upon to represent individuals who are accused of additional federal crimes which are under the investigative authority of IRS Criminal Investigation.
-This non-exclusive list includes money laundering (18 U.S.C. §§ 1956 & 1957) and structuring of financial transactions to avoid bank reporting requirements (31 U.S.C. § 5324).
-Sometimes, the FBI or the DEA are also involved in the investigation of the alleged financial crimes which we handle.
+This non-exclusive list often includes wire fraud (18 U.S.C.
+1341), money laundering (18 U.S.C. §§ 1956 & 1957) and structuring of financial transactions to avoid bank reporting requirements (31 U.S.C. § 5324).
+Sometimes, the FBI is also involved in the investigation of the alleged financial crimes which we handle.
 There are often tax overtones in cases which look like they are focused on other things i.e. an FBI case, or a DEA case.
 Where there's money, there is often a tax problem.

 Finally, we caution our readers to not underestimate the power of the Colorado Department of Revenue, or the City and County of Denver for sales tax, use tax and business personal property tax.
 Different rules.
 Different laws.
 Do you know what to do?
 Do you know what they'll do next?
 We handle tax-related cases before the Colorado Department of Revenue, the State of Colorado Attorney General’s Office, and some of the State’s larger cities such as the City and County of Denver and the City of Aurora.
 As such, we take on clients and cases where a dispute with, or investigation by, any of these political subdivisions may begin soon or is already underway.